maxpowel/sensorflow-python/README.md

 Console
 =======
 You can use an interactive console as an administration tool.
 Check the console.py file.
-Here you have an screenshot
+Here you have a screenshot

 ![alt text](https://raw.githubusercontent.com/maxpowel/sensorflow-python/master/console.png "Example of use")